chef/omnibus-software/README.md

 ## Project Configuration Overrides

 Omnibus projects can override software configurations by providing override values in their project configuration.
-The following override options are available for specific software components:
+The following software projects defined in this repo have additional options.

 ### Ruby OpenSSL Configuration